CaptureFlow/captureflow-py/README.md

 # captureflow-py

+CaptureFlow combines Application Monitoring with power of LLMs, to ship you merge requests that are guaranteed to work in production.

-Leverage LLMs for maintaining and improving your existing repositories.
-Software maintenance consumes a significant portion of dev time, yet **deployed applications are already rich with embedded context**.
+Deployed applications are already rich with embedded context**.
+By utilizing production [traces](https://gist.github.com/NickKuts/f390d377906aa666cd759232b0d8ed43), we can unlock new approaches for:

+1. Automated integration / unit test generation.
+[MR](https://github.com/CaptureFlow/captureflow-py/pull/62)
-By utilizing traces from production applications, we can unlock new approaches for automated bug fixes in response to exceptions.
-For an example, see this [MR](https://github.com/CaptureFlow/captureflow-py/pull/21) and [sample verbose trace](https://gist.github.com/NickKuts/f390d377906aa666cd759232b0d8ed43).
+1. Automated bug fixes in response to exceptions.
+[MR](https://github.com/CaptureFlow/captureflow-py/pull/21)

 **NOTE:** This is not yet ready for production use and it will degrade your application's performance.
 It presents an end-to-end pipeline that can be optimized by balancing tracing verbosity with the impact it can provide.
 For more details, check the [clientside/README](https://github.com/CaptureFlow/captureflow-py/blob/main/clientside/README.md).